toshkatta/recipebook/README.md

 * [SASS](http://sass-lang.com/)

 ## In order to run the app:
-1. Open a console window
+1. Start the api server
 ```
 npm i
 npm start
 ```

-> This will start the api server
+2. Start the Angular server

-2. Open another console window
 ```
 cd client
 npm start
 ```
-> This will start the Angular server

-3. Open another console window
+3. Build pug to html and scss to css
 ```
 cd client
 gulp
 ```
-> This will build pug to html and scss to css

 #### Go to [localhost:3006](http://localhost:3006) with your favourite browser